PostRockRaven/SupremeAutoPurchase-1/README.md

 # SupremeAutoPurchase v1.0
-## This branch is still in development.
+## This project is still in development.
 It is designed to run with PhantomJS
+### There is another branch that runs with firefox, it is slightly slower.
 #### SupremeAutoPurchase is a bot that will purchase new clothing drops on supremenewyork.com